Reachability analysis of linear hybrid systems via block decomposition: Evaluation

 \subsection{Tool descriptions}

 We compare our implementation in JuliaReach to two other algorithms available in the same tool.
 All three algorithms use the same decomposition-based continuous-post operator \dwelldeco~\cite{BogomolovFFPS19}, so the main difference between these algorithms is the intersection operation with discrete jumps, which allows for a direct comparison of the approach presented in this paper.
+The existing implementations can be seen as instances of the algorithm in Section~\ref{sec:reach_naive}.
 Furthermore, we compare the implementation to two algorithms available in SpaceEx~\cite{FrehseLGDCRLRGDM2011}, which is an efficient and mature verification tool for linear hybrid systems.
-We shortly summarize these different approaches below.
+We summarize the different approaches below.

-\textit{Deco.} This algorithm implements the approach presented in this paper.
+\textit{Deco.} This algorithm implements the decomposed approach presented in this paper.
 To compute the (low-dimensional) intersections, we use a polyhedra library~\cite{Polyhedra}.

-\textit{LazySupp.} This algorithm uses a (lazy) support-function-based approximation of the intersection operation using the simple heuristics $\rho_{X \cap Y}(\ell) \leq \min({\rho_X(\ell), \rho_Y(\ell)})$.
-This heuristics is fast but not precise enough to verify the safety property of the \emph{filtered oscillator} model.
+\textit{LazySupp.} This algorithm uses a (lazy) support-function-based approximation of the intersection operation using the simple heuristic $\rho_{X \cap Y}(\ell) \leq \min({\rho_X(\ell), \rho_Y(\ell)})$.
+This heuristic is fast but not precise enough to verify the safety property of the \emph{filtered oscillator} model.

 \textit{LazyOptim.} In contrast to the coarse intersection in LazySupp, this algorithm uses a more precise implementation of the intersection operation based on line search~\cite{FrehseR12}.